top of page

 Equity Chart for this test:

-Illustration 1: Capital curve of the strategy from 2003 to February 2025 and the corresponding maximum open drawdowns in $
+Illustration 1: Capital curve of the strategy from 2004 to the end of 2025 and the corresponding maximum open drawdowns in $.
+Open Equity is the red line.

-Illustration 1: Capital curve of the strategy from 2003 to February 2025 and the corresponding maximum open drawdowns in $
+Illustration 1: Capital curve of the strategy from 2004 to the end of 2025 and the corresponding maximum open drawdowns in $.
+Open Equity is the red line.

-Illustration 2: Basic statistics and results of the Emerging Monthly Mover strategy month by month
+Illustration 2: Basic statistics and results of the Emerging Monthly Mover PRO strategy month by month (by closed trades).

-Illustration 2: Basic statistics and results of the Emerging Monthly Mover strategy month by month
+Illustration 2: Basic statistics and results of the Emerging Monthly Mover PRO strategy month by month (by closed trades).

 Click the button to see the latest backtest: